distribution-explorer/distribution-explorer.github.io/_sources/discrete/poisson.rst.txt

 Example
 -------

-The number of mutations in a strand of DNA per unit length (since mutations are rare) are Poisson distributed.
+The number of mutations in a strand of DNA per unit length (since mutations are rare) is Poisson distributed.

 ----